 - Research institutions and life sciences incubators of any size are eligible for the subsidy.

-- Be located in Massachusetts and internships must take place in Massachusetts.
+- Located in Massachusetts and internships must take place in Massachusetts.

 - Companies are required to be registered to do business in Massachusetts and must submit Certificates of Good Standing from both the Massachusetts Department of Revenue and the Massachusetts Secretary of the Commonwealth (click on links to request).